yaroslaavl/yaroslaavl/README.md

 </div>
 :man_technologist: About Me :

-- :telescope: I am a student at a Polish technical university.
+-  I am a student at a Polish technical university.
 I began my journey as a programmer not long ago, but I am determined to make substantial progress in honing my skills and expanding my knowledge.

-- :seedling: Studying new technologies and consolidating previously covered material.
+-  Studying new technologies and consolidating previously covered material.

-- :zap: In my free time, I'm trying to improve my soft skills.
+-  In my free time, I'm trying to improve my soft skills.

 :hammer_and_wrench: Languages and Tools :